bwengals/etc/lesson04.md

 This is what makes GPs such effective modeling tools -- they are extremely expressive.
 Remember the line and cosine model we first tried to use to fit the Mauna Loa data set?
 GPs are distribution over functions that are defined by the idea of similarity, instead of parameters like slope and y-intercept, or frequency, amplitude and phase.
 This is why they are called **non-parametric** models, while models like the line and cosine model are called **parametric** models.
 Non-parametric models generally need the whole training data set on hand to make predictions, which is technically true for GPs as well, as we'll see in the next section.
 We won't worry too much about the distinction in this course, but you will see these terms around in other places, so this is what they mean.

+## Section Recap (Partially complete pending comment)
+* Thsi is where Bayes Formula comes in
+  * Our prior functions are ranked by likelihood to determine the ones that are most likely
+* This ability to generate random functions and then determine what is most likely is why GPs can "fit anything"
+  * This flexibility is also what unfortunately what makes GPs so slow
+* There sometimes is a distinction between parametric and non parametric models
+  * For practioners this distinction is not too important

 # Sec 80: Conclusion